Concealed Handgun License Class

 - other topics

-Both the class and the Proficiency are held at our private classroom/range complex NE of McKinney.
+The classroom module is done online, and the Proficiency is held at our private range NE of McKinney.

 Each student must determine for themselves their eligibility to obtain a Concealed Handgun License.